 - R is an open-source programming language useful for complicated mathematical and statistical calculations.
 It also allows for data visualizations and has a large support community to help you get started.

-- SQL is a relationship management tool through which you can query for and join data across multiple tables and databases.
+- SQL is a relationship management tool through which you can query for and join data across multiple tables and databases as a data scientist.

 - SAS is an expensive tool used by large corporations for statistical analysis, business intelligence, and predictive analytics, but it is not recommended for individuals because of the cost.
 If you learn the other languages, you can easily pick up SAS on the job.